flyteorg/flyte/docs/source/gen/flytectl.rst

 flytectl
 --------

-FlyteCTL CLI tool
+Flytectl CLI tool

 Synopsis
 ~~~~~~~~

-FlyteCTL is CLI tool written in go to interact with Flyteadmin service
+Flytectl is a CLI tool written in Go to interact with the FlyteAdmin service.

 Options
 ~~~~~~~